dudizimber/gcs-browser-upload/README.md

 Chunked, pausable, recoverable uploading to Google Cloud Storage directly from the browser.

+This package is forked from [gcs-browser-upload](https://github.com/QubitProducts/gcs-browser-upload).
+It adds the possibility of adding custom metadata to the uploaded object.

 ## How does it work?

 1. User selects a file